Fundraise for Guts UK

 Alia, Agnieszka & Cassius

-Alia suffers with achalasia.
-Agnieszka and Cassius, her parents, wanted to fundraise Guts UK after receiving support from us.
+Alia has a condition called achalasia.
+Her parents, Agnieszka and Cassius, wanted to fundraise Guts UK after the family received vital support from us.
 They decided to donate a percentage of their sales from their business, Mysticbrews, throughout achalasia awareness month.
 Find out how you can support Guts UK in your workplace.

 Picture of Agnieszka, Alia and Cassius all smiling and laughing in their Guts UK t-shirts.
 Quote reads "we don't want other families to experience the same tramua we did."